Heat Check: Friends Of Friends Of Friends

 Sho Madjozi, "Huku"

-Sho Madjozi is very recent discovery for me thanks to a new friend, Melanie.
+Sho Madjozi is a very recent discovery for me thanks to a new friend, Melanie.
 The foot-stompin' rhythms matched with Sho's impeccable South African flow make for one of my newest fixations.

 Black Party, "Smoke Break II"

 Black Party got put on my radar thanks to a confluence of events.
 First, one of my best friends in the music industry said he was intrigued by the Little Rock, Ark. enigma.
 Then, I heard his music weaved into the narrative of HBO's Insecure (and, of course, Issa and Molly are the best friends in my head).
-Finally, a few months back I was passionately pitched him in a bar by my homegirl who said "I wasn't listening to R&B" if I wasn't up on him.
+Finally, a few months back, I was passionately pitched him in a bar by my homegirl who said "I wasn't listening to R&B" if I wasn't up on him.
 I get it, y'all.
 I'm listening.